Timeslip

-Timeslip is a British children's science fiction television series made by ATV for the ITV network and broadcast between 1970 and 1971.
-It was first broadcast on Friday evenings at around 5:10-5:15pm in the ATV region with the other ITV regions broadcasting the series on the following Monday.
+Timeslip is a British children's science fiction television series made by ATV for the ITV network, and broadcast in 1970 and 1971.
+It was first shown on Monday evenings at around 5:15-5:20pm, beginning on 28 September 1970, in all ITV regions, apart from Thames (London) and Southern which broadcast the series the following Friday.

 Overview

-The series is centred on two children, Simon Randall (Spencer Banks) and Liz Skinner (Cheryl Burfield) who discover the existence of a strange anomaly, known as the Time Barrier, which enables them to travel in time and visit the past and alternative futures.
-Although only described as a means for time travel, and the time barrier generally originating and ending their adventures in a field at a disused military base, the barrier can also move the children through locations.
-For example, they travel from St. Oswald's 1940 to the Antarctic 1990 in one journey through the barrier.
+The series is centred on two children, Simon Randall (Spencer Banks) and Liz Skinner (Cheryl Burfield), who discover a strange anomaly, known as the Time Barrier, which enables them to travel in time, and visit the past as well as alternative futures.
+The time barrier, which operates in a field at a disused military base, moves the children not only through time but also through space: for example, they travel from St Oswald's in the UK in 1940 to the Antarctic in one projection of 1990.

-The children have contrasting personalities; whereas Simon is studious, Liz is something of a crybaby.
-This often leads to conflict.
-As the series progresses, their antagonism matures into a deep bond of friendship.
+The children have contrasting personalities: Simon is studious, but Liz is something of a crybaby.
+This often leads to conflict, but as the series progresses, their antagonism matures into a deep bond of friendship.

-The main theme of the series is concerned with the way humankind uses – and abuses – science and technology.
-It explores how the pursuit of scientific knowledge and advancement can lead to the depersonalisation of individuals and the abandonment of moral principles.
-A secondary theme – explored in the instances where Liz and Simon encounter potential future versions of themselves – concerns the extent to which an individual can change according to the situations encountered in his or her life.
+The main theme of the series is the way humankind uses and abuses science and technology, and tends to support the idea that the pursuit of scientific knowledge and advancement leads to the depersonalisation of individuals and the abandonment of moral principles.
+A secondary theme, explored in the instances where Liz and Simon encounter potential future versions of themselves, is the extent to which an individual can change, or be changed, depending on the situations he or she encounters.